Medimaha/Medimaha/README.md

 - 👋 Hi, I’m @Medi Mahalakshmi
 - 👀 I’m interested in software development Skills
 - 🌱 I’m currently learning java Full Stack Developer
 - 💞️ I’m looking to collaborate on Software industry
-- 📫 How to reach me ..
--
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Medimaha/Medimaha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.